cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 > An Issuer is the definition for where cert-manager will get request TLS
 > certificates.
 An Issuer is specific to a single namespace in Kubernetes,
-> and a ClusterIssuer is meant to be a cluster-wide definition for the same
+> and a `ClusterIssuer` is meant to be a cluster-wide definition for the same
 > purpose.
 >
 > Note that if you're using this document as a guide to configure cert-manager
 > for your own Issuer, you must create the Issuers in the same namespace
-> as your Ingress resources by adding '-n my-namespace' to your 'kubectl create'
+> as your Ingress resources by adding `-n my-namespace` to your `kubectl create`
 > commands.
-Your other option is to replace your Issuers with ClusterIssuers.
+Your other option is to replace your Issuers with `ClusterIssuers`.
-> ClusterIssuer resources apply across all Ingress resources in your cluster
+> `ClusterIssuer` resources apply across all Ingress resources in your cluster
 > and don't have this namespace-matching requirement.
 >
-> More information on the differences between Issuers and ClusterIssuers and
+> More information on the differences between Issuers and `ClusterIssuers` and
 > when you might choose to use each can be found at:
 >
-> TODO (@joshvanl): add link to Issuer vs Cluster Issuer
+> TODO (`@joshvanl`): add link to `Issuer` vs `ClusterIssuer`

 > A certificate is the resource that cert-manager uses to expose the state
 > of a request as well as track upcoming expiration.